glorion13/Series-Tracker/README.md

 -------------------------

-Spanish localisation (mexico biggest market + all the other spanish speaking markets) Tutorial + welcome screen
+Spanish localisation (mexico biggest market + all the other spanish speaking markets) Episode details always scroll to the top 'seen' episode Tutorial + welcome screen
 Lost series section - tell you what you missed last week from your favorites?
 Today section - what's on today?